george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2023-10-31-george-teaches-surfing.md

 Once you've paddled out the back, you should generally be sitting up on the board, parallel to the beach, watching for waves.

 <ol type="a">
 	<li>When you've identified an approaching wave, pivot the board to face the beach and assume your prone starting position.
 This is something you must drill for consistency.
 Really competent surfers can do this step in a second without thinking.</li>
 	<li>Look over your shoulder to identify where you think the peak will be (over your left or right shoulder).
 Gauge how much you need to paddle.
-Consider paddling towards the peak to capture more wave-catching energy.
+Consider paddling towards the peak to capture more wave-catching energy.</li>
 	<li>As the wave is about to reach you consider angling your board away from the peak (going left or right) to help you set a line and trim down the wave once you've popped up.</li>
 	<li>All the while keep an eye out for other surfers that might have priority.
-To pull-out at this time, sit up on the board and sink the tail to let the wave pass.</li>
+To pull-out at this time, sit up on the board and sink he tail to let the wave pass.</li>
-<li>Take your last strokes with purpose as the wave starts sucking and initiate the pop-up <b>Step 1</b> when you feel the "lift" of the wave.</li
+	<li>Take your last strokes with purpose as the wave starts sucking and initiate the pop-up <b>Step 1</b> when you feel the "lift" of the wave.</li>
 </ol>

 These steps are far more woo-woo than that pop-up itself.
 It requires experience and observation to successfully gauge whether you have a chance to catch a wave vs being too deep and wiping out.